swalker-sada/anthos-practice/platform_admins/docs/multicluster-cd.md

 1. Wait a few moments and ensure all clusters (except `gitlab` cluster) are `SYNCED` to the `config` repo.
 Run the following command.

+ - if you're having trouble with git and ssh-keys, make sure your ssh-agent is running. the easiest thing to do is to re-run the setup script via: `source ${WORKDIR}/anthos-multicloud-workshop/user_setup.sh` (note the prefix `source `)
 ```
 nomos status
 ```